vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Among the many things to be given up in K.is flesh.
 S. Pr. (folio 46 ) and KR (397-399 ) quote MB to the effect that giving up flesh-eating in Kārtika (particularly in the bright half) is equal to the performance of severe austerities (tapas) for a hundred years and that great ancient kings like Yayāti, Rāma and Nala did not eat flesh in K. and therefore went to heaven.
 Nār. (uttarārdha ) 22.
 58 avers that a man becomes & cāṇḍāla by eating flesh in K. Vide under Bakapancaka. ,

-Lighting lamps and making illuminations in K. in the temples of Siva; Caṇdi, the Sun and other gods is highly
+Lighting lamps and making illuminations in K. in the temples of Śiva; Caṇdi, the Sun and other gods is highly

 284